Key Points

 Browse our library of resources for all your app monetization options of tools and strategies.

-First-party data is more valuable than ever.
-This is the information about your users - their demographics and behaviors inside of your app.
+App data monetization is a strategy where you generate revenue by leveraging the user data collected through your app.
+This first-party data is more valuable than ever.
 Advertisers are hungry for this kind of information because it allows them to target the right audience.

 And that hunger is likely to grow as third-party cookies stop delivering third-party data the way they used to.
 Collecting data will be the foundation for most app monetization strategies in the future.

-Data monetization usually works best for publishers who already have an established and thriving user base.
+Data monetization usually works best for publishers with an established and thriving user base.
 If you don't have enough users to generate a lot of data, the data you do have isn't likely to be valuable.

-This app monetization strategy only works well for a highly specific type of app: an online marketplace.
+This approach only works well for a highly specific type of app: an online marketplace.
 The definition of "marketplace" in this context can vary, but essentially, your users have to be buying or selling something within your mobile app, and you have to take a cut of each transaction.

 Good examples of apps monetized with transaction fees are easy to spot in the financial space.
 Cryptocurrency and investment apps commonly take a small fee each time a user buys or sells an asset.